Presented in partnership with the Irish Writers Centre.

 This course happens over 4 Tuesdays in May.

-Please note this course is open to people aged 50 and above and is aimed at emerging writers.
+Please note this course is open to people aged 50 and above.